PietPtr/Ex-PART/docs/programming.md

 Parentheses can be used to impose precedence on subexpressions as is usual in arithmetic expressions.

 In almost every example many examples can be found of these expressions being used.

+See also issue [#13](https://github.com/PietPtr/Ex-PART/issues/13) on cycle checking in coordinate and size expressions.

 ## System Definitions